tokio-rs/website/content/docs/overview.md

 perform no more work.

-Thanks to Rust's ownership model, the computation is able to implement `drop` handles to detect the future being droped.
+Thanks to Rust's ownership model, the computation is able to implement `drop` handles to detect the future being dropped.
 This allows it to perform any necessary cleanup work.

 # Lightweight